 Oh, Mr. GFE is not a big fan of bread pudding … unless I add some raisins, then he’ll enjoy a bowl or two.
 I added a small amount of raisins to part of the bread pudding mix left in the bowl to allow one section of the pan just for him.
 Unfortunately, I didn’t take any photos that really show the raisins.
 But, if you love raisins, be sure to head over to Diane’s Friday Foodie Fix at The W.H.O.L.E.
 Gang where you’ll find lots of recipes that feature raisins.

 By the way, the bowl in the photos is from my grandmother’s china.
 Even with cracks and chips, it gives me such joy to use it.
-Spooning my bread pudding out of this bowl, I can almost imagine myself back at Grandma’s table.
+Spooning my gluten-free old-fashioned bread pudding out of this bowl, I can almost imagine myself back at Grandma’s table.
 And that’s a delight, because she’s been gone many years.
 But I’m happy to say that I can still see the twinkle in her eye and hear her voice, especially her laugh when she was tickled by something.

 - 6 eggs